Engine Arm: History

-When the Birmingham Canal was authorised by Act of Parliament in February 1767, the engineer James Brindley had expected to be able to tunnel through a ridge of higher ground near Smethwick.
+When the Birmingham Canal was authorised by the Birmingham Canal Navigation Act 1768 (8 Geo.
+3. c.
+38) in February 1768, the engineer James Brindley had expected to be able to tunnel through a ridge of higher ground near Smethwick.
 However, trial borings to assess the nature of the ridge revealed running sand and other material quite unsuitable for tunnelling through, so Brindley recommended that they go over the top of the ridge, with locks at both ends and fire engines to pump the water up to the summit level, because of the lack of local water sources.
 This was achieved by building the Smethwick flight of six locks at the eastern end and the corresponding Spon Lane flight of six locks at the western end.
 The canal opened on 25 March 1772.
 Negotiations with Boulton and Watt began in August 1776, and the Spon Lane engine was installed by them and operational by April 1778, pumping reclaimed water back up to the summit level.
 Because of its success, a second engine was ordered for the Smethwick end.
 This was erected 0.75 mi from the summit pound.
 It drew water from the bottom of the flight through a feeder tunnel, and another feeder tunnel delivered the pumped water to the upper level.